kivilaid/docs-mcp-server/docs/authentication.md

 ## Overview

-The docs-mcp-server supports optional OAuth2/OIDC authentication for HTTP endpoints, providing enterprise-grade security while maintaining a frictionless local development experience.
+The Docs MCP Server supports optional OAuth2/OIDC authentication for HTTP endpoints, providing enterprise-grade security while maintaining a frictionless local development experience.
 Authentication is disabled by default and follows RFC 9728 for OAuth2 protected resource specification.

+**Important**: The Docs MCP Server is an **OAuth2 protected resource**, not an OAuth2 authorization server.
+It relies on external OAuth2/OIDC providers (such as Auth0, Clerk, Keycloak, or Azure AD) for authentication and authorization.
+The server validates JWT tokens issued by these providers but does not issue tokens itself.

 ## Architecture

 The authentication system uses a three-tier scope model with inheritance, provider-agnostic OAuth2/OIDC integration, and granular tool-level access control.

+**Architecture Overview**: The Docs MCP Server acts as an OAuth2 **protected resource** that validates JWT access tokens issued by external OAuth2/OIDC providers.
+It does not implement an authorization server - all token issuance, user authentication, and consent flows are handled by your chosen OAuth2 provider (Auth0, Clerk, Keycloak, etc.).

 ### Scope Hierarchy